gajus/xfetch/README.md

 ### Throws error if response code is non-2xx

-Throws `UnexpectedResponseCode` error if response code is non-2xx.
+Throws `UnexpectedResponseCodeError` error if response code is non-2xx.

+### Request retry

+Requests that result in non-2xx response will be retried.

+`retry` option is used to configure request retry strategy.

+The `retry` configuration shape matches [configuration of the `retry`](https://github.com/tim-kos/node-retry) module.